trypear/pearai-server-issues-public/README.md

 # pearai-server-issues-public
-Repository dedicated for issues only for PearAI server
+Repository dedicated to create issues for PearAI server.